BitesizedLion/openvpn-servers/README.md

 #### Q: Can I make Pull Requests to add new configs?

 A: Sure, but it's not likely I'll merge it.

+#### Q: Some VPN files don't have any IPs in them

+A: Yes, these may be the "BBVPN" configs, you can find the IPs in the bbvpn.json file.

 ## Server Statuses

 | File                        	|   Status   	|